dudung/soal/_posts/phys/electrostatics/2021-01-25-electric-field-line-charge-front.md

 If we set $l >> L$ then $L + l \approx l$ \
 $\displaystyle \vec{E}_j \approx k \ \frac{q_j}{l^2} \ \hat{x}$, \
-which gives a electric field of a point charge.
+which gives an electric field of a point charge.
 From far away a finite line of charge will be seen as a point charge.

 ## references